LinShi11/csci-476-594-spring2021-private/lab05/README.md

 Lastly, I logged in as Samy and checked who has friended him:
 ![success](Task6-10.PNG)

 As we can see, although Charlie has never viewed Samy's page, because he viewed Alice, who has been affected with the worm, he will also be affected.
 Additionally, I have tried the link approach and it will work similarly.
-However, instead of storing the javascript code in About me, I will host that code on some website and use the About me to fetch that information.
-Overall, the worm seems very contagious since everyone without some kind of javascript blocker will be affected as soon as they view someone who has been affected by the worm.
+However, instead of storing the JavaScript code in About me, I will host that code on some website and use the About me to fetch that information.
+Overall, the worm seems very contagious since everyone without some kind of JavaScript blocker will be affected as soon as they view someone who has been affected by the worm.
 However, this worm has been interesting to study and pretty fun to do.